The Printable Guide on this webpage gives you the most important things

 MAUI OCEAN CENTER

 This excellent aquarium opened in 1998 at the south end of Maui’s central valley.
 It takes about two hours to tour the exhibits about Maui’s sea life, including live fish, sharks, turtles, rays, and others.
-Ask about the AAA discount on admission if you are an AAA member.
 Also good Seascape Restaurant open for lunch only.
 Call 270-7000 for information, or go to

 I don’t play golf, so I have no personal experience with the sixteen beautiful (and expensive) golf courses on Maui.
 However, a friend of mine who plays golf says that the best golf course on Maui is the Plantation Course at Kapalua.
 He says second-best is the Bay Course, also at Kapalua.
 A close third best is the Makena course.
 He says the Kaanapali golf courses are not as challenging.
 There are also much less expensive Maui golf courses in the non-tourist areas.
 All of Maui’s golf courses are discussed in more detail on the Golf page of this website at